 If the pain not bad, is only illicited by certain stimuli, and goes away when the stimuli is removed, sometimes the tooth may get better.
 An example of this is if a tooth has a cavity, if the cavity isn't too deep, removing the cavity and filling it may make the sensitivity go away.

 If you have a severe toothache that arises out of the blue, or pain that keeps you up all night, or persists when the stimuli is removed, this is called spontaneous pain, and referred to as irreversible pulpitis.
 If your toothache has been getting more painful over a course of time, this is another common sign of an irreversible pulpitis.
 This means that even if the stimulus is removed, such as a large cavity or fracture, the nerve will still need to be removed from the tooth.

 This is one of the most common toothache causes.
 When decay is left untreated or occurs under existing fillings, often times it will progress towards the nerve.
-If the bacteria from the decay ENTERS the nerve area, often a severe toothache will follow.
-When this happens, there are TWO choices.
+If the bacteria from the decay progresses into the nerve area, often a severe toothache will follow.
+When this happens, there are two choices.
 ROOT CANAL or EXTRACTION.

-If the disease is allowed to progress, the tooth will likely become LOOSE.
-If you are having PAIN from a tooth that is LOOSE, you may only have ONE option.
-EXTRACTION.
+If the disease is allowed to progress, the tooth will likely become loose.
+If you are having pain from a tooth that is loose, it may need to be removed.

 If the fracture is vertical through the root (VERTICAL ROOT FRACTURE), you will need to have the tooth EXTRACTED.

 There are a variety of tests that dentists use to diagnose the toothache causes and the condition of the tooth.